 If you plan on having a seating plan, get this organized.
 If you plan on having flexible seating, talk about your expectations.
 We always tell our students that seating can change anytime, so they need to be as responsible as they can if they want to stay where they are sitting.

 Not sure out flexible seating?
 Check out our blog post called Everything You Need to Know About Flexible Seating.
+A checklist is included in that post to help you get started.

 Do a Group Activity